space1panda/NumpyWorks/README.md

 # MLProjects

-### The library contains my works on ml/dl with Python3:
+### The library contains my works on ml/dl with Python3 using pure numpy:
 #